 10. You don’t have land.

-Yes, of course you can probably find someone, somewhere to lease you land to put your yurt, if you look hard enough.
+Yes, of course you can probably find someone, somewhere to lease you land to put your yurt house, if you look hard enough.
 Please really consider whether all the site prep, platform construction and utility work are something you want to walk away from someday.
 You will also want to research whether yurts are allowed on the land you are looking at leasing.

 So there you have it: our very best wishes on your yurt dreams, with a good dose of realism thrown in.
 There are challenges with every building or home project, and we truly want you to love your Shelter Designs yurt.
 However, a yurt is not the best home or structure for everyone, in every situation.
 We make yurts.
-We sell yurts.
+We offer yurts for sale.
 At the end of the day, we are very proud of being a small family business that is attempting to change the conversation about what a home/vacation home/office/yoga studio is, or could be, and also what impacts human housing has on the environment.